There are loads of great things to do in Dorset in the rain, so grab your wellies and get out there…

 There’s nothing worse than that sinking feeling when the grey clouds roll in while you’re on holiday.
 And since the British weather is often less than cooperative, rainy days are rarely a surprise.
 But they don’t need to ruin your holiday!

 If you feel like braving the elements, there are plenty of spots for muddy puddle rambles in the countryside or windswept coastal walks.
 Just pick a route, get outside, and explore.
 But if you prefer to escape the rain and find some more sheltered activities, I’ve got you covered.

-This is a list of some of the best rainy day activities in Dorset.
-Soak up some history at a stately home, let the kids go wild at an indoor soft play, or get wet on your own terms at an indoor water park!
+This is a list of some of the best rainy-day activities in Dorset.
+Soak up some history at a stately home, let the kids go wild at an indoor soft play, or get soaked on your own terms at an indoor water park!

 There’s plenty to keep you busy when the weather takes a turn for the worse, so before you get comfy on the sofa, check out some of these brilliant suggestions…